 Getting married is a joyous occasion, but months of dealing with wedding planners, caterers, florists, photographers, and the like can be overwhelming.

 That's the beauty of the honeymoon.
 It's a chance to take a deep breath and enjoy your new life as a married couple.

-If you want to avoid being stressed out on your honeymoon and immediately thereafter, choosing the right payment method will make all the difference.
+If you want to avoid being stressed out on your honeymoon and immediately after that, choosing the right payment method will make all the difference.

 Should You "Charge" Your Honeymoon?

 Even if you have enough cash savings to pay for your wedding and honeymoon outright, it might be smart to charge them anyway.

-"I paid for my 2005 wedding with a credit card and I am glad I did," says Alexandra Chauran, from Issaquah, WA.
+"I paid for my wedding with a credit card and I am glad I did," says Alexandra Chauran, from Issaquah, WA.
 During her reception, the beer keg jammed, but the vendor refused to give Chauran her money back.
 "The company that rented it to me refused to refund my money," she said.
 "So I just disputed the charge with my credit card company and got all my money back that way."

 And you have time to do so even after the fact.
 Thanks to the federal Fair Credit Billing Act, you can dispute billing errors within 60 days of receiving your first bill.

-But if you paid with a credit card, then you can use what you have left in credit or you can use your current cash to book something less buggy while you wait to get your money back.
-It's always good to have a a backup plan.
+But if you paid with a credit card, then you can use what you have left in credit, or you can use your current cash to book something less buggy while you wait to get your money back.
+It's always good to have a backup plan.

 No Matter How You Pay, Mind Your Budget

 But not paying attention to a budget on your honeymoon could start you and your new spouse off on the wrong foot when you get home.

-This is even more important if you pay with credit though, because it can be a little too easy to keep swiping that card and promise yourself you'll think about the total later.
+This is even more important if you pay with credit though because it can be a little too easy to keep swiping that card and promise yourself you'll think about the total later.

 There Are Multiple Benefits to Paying with Your Credit Card

 Credit cards can undoubtedly be dangerous.
 But when handled properly, they can be an incredible tool.

-You Have More Protection in Case of Theft
+1. You Have More Protection in Case of Theft

 If your credit card gets stolen, you can immediately cancel it.
-As mentioned above, you can also dispute erroneous charges if you don’t notice the stolen card until it’s too late.
+As mentioned above, you can also dispute false charges if you don’t notice the stolen card until it’s too late.
 The same can’t be said for cash.

 If someone swipes $300 from your purse, that money is gone forever.